-When the energy dispersion correction is enabled, the Fermi Science Tools internally add two energy bins above and below the analysis energy range when evaluating the counts model.
+When the energy dispersion correction is enabled, the Fermitools internally add two energy bins above and below the analysis energy range when evaluating the counts model.
 These additional bins are used to evaluate the contribution of events with true energies outside the range of reconstructed energies used in the analysis.
 Depending on the chosen bin width and energy range, these two additional energy bins may not be sufficient to accurately evaluate the counts model near the edges of the energy range.
-Therefore when performing a binned analysis in which the energy dispersion correction is enabled, the LAT team recommends that you prepare the analysis over a wider energy range than the one in which the spectral fit will be performed.
-The spectral fit energy range can be controlled in python with the setEnergyRange(emin,emax) method of the BinnedAnalysis class.
-The choice of the adequate energy range depends on the energy bin width as well as the energy threshold, and it is left to the user.
 It must be noted that the level of spectral distortion due to energy dispersion depends also on the source spectrum, especially in the case of sharp features (like an exponential cutoff).

-The energy dispersion correction occurs in the calculation of the model counts spectrum at each iteration of the likelihood fit.
-The Science Tools internally translate the energy dispersion response functions contained in the IRFs into a Detector Response Matrix, that describes how the true energies are redistributed in measured energies.
+Prior to Fermitools v1.2.0, the energy dispersion correction occurs in the calculation of the model counts spectrum at each iteration of the likelihood fit.
+The Fermitools internally translate the energy dispersion response functions contained in the IRFs into a Detector Response Matrix, that describes how the true energies are redistributed in measured energies.
 For a binned analysis with n bins in logE between logEmin and logEmax, the DRM has 2 extra bins in logEtrue (one below logEmin and one above logEmax).
 The plot below shows an example of such a DRM in the case of a binned analysis with 40 bins between 10 MeV and 100 GeV:

 For each source in the model, the energy dispersion correction is performed as follows:

 Neglecting the effect of energy dispersion introduces systematic errors in both the shape and normalization of the count spectrum.
-The effect of energy dispersion is largest at low energies (< 100 MeV) but also induces a smaller systematic offset in the flux normalization at higher energies.
-The following plot shows the induced bias in the counts spectrum versus energy for P8R2_SOURCE_V6 IRFs calculated for power-law sources of different spectral indices.
-Above 300 MeV the induced bias is less than 5% but rises rapidly below this energy.
-The effect of energy dispersion is largest for sources with soft spectra (those with spectral index larger than 2), particularly in the energy range between 30 MeV and 300 MeV.
+The effect of energy dispersion is relevant at energies < 300 MeV, but also induces a smaller systematic offset in the flux normalization at higher energies.
+The following plot shows the ratio of spectra with respect to the true counts spectra (i.e., with no energy dispersion applied) for different methods of handling the energy dispersion.